+YES NO Comments, if no

+1.1 For the ✓ Budget and

+capacity

+Municipal Area constraints

+✓ New function - no

-YES NO Comments, if no 1.1 For the Municipal Area ✓ Budget and capacity constraints 1.2 For projects identified in the IDP √ New function - no projects in place.
-No budget for projects
+1.2 For projects projects in place.

+identified in the IDP No budget for

+projects

 2. The identified disaster risks have been prevented or mitigated through the implementation of risk reduction programmes: